Quality of life in Bogota

 From the Zona T to the Zona G, and beyond, Bogota is a city of restaurants and, of course, café culture.
 When the sun sets, the city comes alive with its friendly and diverse nightlife options.

 Bogota hosts several major cultural events, including the Ibero-American Theater Festival, one of the largest independent theater festivals in the world.
-In 2016, the festival welcomed 90 Colombian and 44 international troupes and over two million spectators.
+In 2017, the festival welcomed more than 40 works from 15 countries, including the 18 national works and the Street Theater.

 Bogota is the birthplace of TransMilenio, a mass transit system that uses exclusive bus lanes that has been implemented in 57 cities across the globe, including Mexico City, Johannesburg, Jakarta and Guangzhou.